gekkonid/snpsnip/README.md

 SNPSnip is a command-line tool with an interactive web interface for filtering VCF files in multiple stages.

+**NB: this is beta software still in active development, if it breaks or has inaccuracies please let me know**

 ### Prerequisites

 - Python 3.8 or higher